andreadellacorte/andreadellacorte.github.io/_posts/2018-09-03-tcp-ip-model.md

 ---
 layout: post
-title: TCP/IP Model
+title: TCP/IP
 tags: [computer networks]
 ---

-As a description framework used in computer network protocols, the TCP/IP model sets forth the design guidelines in a general sense as well as the specific networking protocol implementation.
-This creates a way for computers to interface via network connections.

-TCP/IP does provide end-to-end connectivity, and also delineates the way in which data must be formatted, as well as addressed, transmitted and routed, and even the way it will be received.
-There are various protocols for communication services to and from computers.
+The TCP/IP model is a set of design guidelines and protocol implementations that enable computers to interface with each other via network connections, maintained by the Internet Engineering Task Force (IETF).
+TCP/IP provides end-to-end connectivity and delineates how data must be formatted, as well as addressed, transmitted, routed and received.

-There are four unique layers in the TCP/IP model.
-This is represented in the below image.
-The Internet Engineering Task Force (IETF) maintains the TCP/IP model and other related protocols.
-In another model, the OSI Reference Model, there are actually seven (7) layers.
-The TCP/IP model has fewer steps because it allows applications to manage actions past a certain layer.
+There are four layers in the model:

 - The Application Layer (or Layer 4)
   - Programs communicate through application layers.
 Think of it as a “user interface layer.”
 Through application layers, browser, file-sharing software, email software, and other user-facing (the user interacts with the software directly) software can interact.